 River National Park

-This national park is just north
+River National Park is just north

 of Cooktown, and it protects the mangrove

-discover it is on a boat.
+discover it is by a boat.

 National Park (Rinyirru)